-- You can use the money, loaded onto your Smartcard (Ühiskaart) to purchase tickets to six passengers, as maximum.
-To do that, you must first load money onto your card in a point of sales and one hour ticket will be generated automatically as you board a public transport vehicle and swipe your card to validate your trip.
-If you want to purchase more tickets, use arrows to choose the required number of additional tickets (up to 5 more), then push OK and then validate the purchase of extra tickets by swiping your Smartcard again in front of the validator.
+- You can use the money, loaded onto your Smartcard (Ühiskaart) to purchase tickets for maximum six passengers.
+To do that, you must first load money onto your card at a point of sales and one hour ticket will be generated automatically as you board a public transport vehicle and swipe your card to validate your trip.
+If you want to purchase more than one ticket, use the arrows to choose the required number of additional tickets (up to 5), then push OK and then validate the purchase of extra tickets by swiping your Smartcard again in front of the validator.

 - 1, 3, 5 and 30 day tickets are available for the Smartcard.
-As your board a public transport vehicle, you will be required to validate your trip every time by swiping the card to the validator.
+Upon boarding a public transport vehicle, validate your trip every time by swiping the card to the validator.
 If you see a green light, your trip has been validated.

-- The right of free travel is available to children of pre-school age and to passengers, travelling with children under the age of 3.
-You are not require to submit a document, entitling you to free travel right, and validation is not needed.
-The right to use a discount ticket is available to pupils and students (ISIC Scholar, ISIC Student).
+- The right of free travel is available to children of pre-school age and to passengers travelling with child(ren) under the age of 3.
+You are not required to submit a document, entitling you to free travel right, and validation is not needed.
+The right to use a discount ticket is available to students ( ISIC Student).
 Discount ticket is only available from the driver.
-All the other benefits are valid with entitling documents, issued in the Republic of Estonia.
+All the other benefits are valid with entitling documents issued in the Republic of Estonia.

-- The holders of Tallinn Card can travel free in public transport vehicles, participating in common ticket system.
-You must validate your ride by swiping your Tallinn Card at the validator as you board public transport vehicle.
+- Tallinn Card allows to travel free in public transport vehicles, participating in common ticket system.
+You must validate your ride by swiping your Tallinn Card at the validator as you board a public transport vehicle.

-- Passengers without a ticket, and also those using the discount ticket without a document, entitling them to the benefits, will be fined by imposing a fine of 40 euros, as maximum, as provided under the Public Transport Act.
+- Passengers without a ticket, and also those using the discount ticket without a document, entitling them to the benefits, will be fined with up to 40 euros as stated under the Public Transport Act.

 - Passengers will be required to see that their luggage won’t either pose a threat or disturb other passengers.

-You can use your Smartcard to upload either money or e-tickets (1, 3, 5 and 30 day tickets) from points of sale, listed at Internet website at www.ticket.ee.
-Deposit for Tallinn Public Transport Card is 2 €.
+You can use your Smartcard to upload either money or e-tickets (1, 3, 5 and 30 day tickets) from points of sale, listed at Internet website at https://tallinn.pilet.ee/pages/retailers.
+Deposit for Smartcard is 2 €.

 Points of sales where Smartcards can be acquired:

-- all post offices of Eesti Post in Tallinn and Harjumaa
+- all post offices (Omniva, formerly Eesti Post) in Tallinn and Harjumaa

 - Service desk of Tallinn City Government

-Tallinn Public Transport Card can be returned within the first six months after the first validation to the clerk of service desk of Tallinn City Government at Vabaduse Väljak 7, Ühendatud Piletite AS.
-You won’t be refunded your deposit on Smartcard, issued for free.
+Smartcard can be returned within the first six months after buying to service desk of Tallinn City Government at Vabaduse Väljak 7, Ridango AS.
+You won't be refunded your deposit on Smartcard, issued for free.
 You won’t get a deposit refund if the Smartcard is physically damaged.

 Personalised card will grant you with travel benefits.
-Personalised card will only be valid with a personal identity document.
+Personalised card is only valid with a personal identity document.

-Foreign students can prove their right for free travel with the following documents as of 1st January 2013:
+Foreign students can prove their right for free travel with the following documents: